harihaysrun/coffee/README.md

 ## Wireframes
-It's important to start with the wireframes before starting with the development.
+It's important to start with the wireframes before moving on with the development.

 **Inspiration**
-Taking inspiration from Hince's website, a korean beauty brand, I decided to implement the rounded navbar design.
+Taking inspiration from Hince's website, a korean beauty brand, I decided to adopt the rounded navbar design.

 Here are the wireframes I've done up, some of which have been omitted along the way as I worked on the codes: <a>link here</a>